 3.3.2 Save Files

-Like regular, traditional documents, you can save your work to a specified folder in your computer or iPad, naming, copying and moving the WriteMap files as you wish.
+Like regular, traditional documents, you can save your work to a specified folder in your computer iOS device, naming, copying and moving the WriteMap files as you wish.

 3.3.3 Access Recents

 Across all platforms, WriteMapper is able to remember the recent WriteMaps you've worked on, and have them easily within reach from the recents menu.
 On desktop versions, this is is available from the

 File > Open Recent menu bar option.
 On the iPad or iPhone, the tapping the "Open" button in the introduction view will reveal a list of files you've recently worked on which are stored in the app's own memory.

 The WriteMap file uses consistent formatting even across different platforms.
 For example, a .writemap file created on the iPad will be readable from the WriteMapper app on Windows too.

 TIP: Just like WriteMap files, the WriteMapper for desktop license codes are re-usable across platforms, whether you're on macOS or Windows.
 Check out this support article or the FAQs on our store page for more information.

 3.3.5 Keyboard Shortcuts

 The usual keyboard shortcuts also work with these file operations, hitting